DrMSAbdullahi/PBMC_RNASeqHCC_PH_Analysis/README.md

 ### Visualization

-- **Persistence Diagrams and Barcodes**: All persistence diagrams and persistence barcodes were respectively plotted using the 'plot_persistence_diagram' and 'plot_persistence_barcode' functions from the 'Gudhi' library in Python.
+- **Persistence Diagrams and Barcodes**: All persistence diagrams and persistence barcodes were plotted using the 'plot_persistence_diagram' and 'plot_persistence_barcode' functions from the 'Gudhi' library in Python.

-- **Betti Curves**: We demonstrated the Betti curves using our defined functions.
+- **Betti Curves**: We demonstrated the Betti curves using our own defined functions.

 - **Permutation Test Plots**: We employed the `seaborn.kdeplot` function from the Seaborn data visualization package for generating KDE (Kernel Density Estimation) plots of our permutation distributions.
 This allowed us to visualize the density estimators for our permutation distributions.